How Fur Helps You Live Longer

 Wearing fur?
 A definite fashion "don't" in most animal lovers' books.
 But cuddling with a living, breathing furry friend?
 It may help improve your health and happiness.

-Three concurrent studies recently revealed that pet ownership offers lots of physical and emotional advantages, including better self-esteem, better physical conditioning, and improved health and happiness compared with people in pet-free households.
+Three concurrent studies revealed that pet ownership offers lots of physical and emotional advantages, including better self-esteem, better physical conditioning, and improved health and happiness compared with people in pet-free households.

 Friends with Benefits